 New York City’s Earned Sick Leave Law

-If you work in New York City for an employer that has more than five employees in New York City who work more than eighty hours in a calendar year, you may be entitled to paid sick leave that you can you use for the care and treatment of yourself or a family member.
+If you work in New York City for an employer that has more than five employees in New York City and work more than eighty hours in a calendar year, you may be entitled to paid sick leave that you can you use for the care and treatment of yourself, a family member or certain close associates for certain physical or mental illness, injuries or health conditions.
 In order to qualify for sick leave, you have to work more than eighty hours in a calendar year.
 This law does not apply to certain professional or municipal workers.
 If your employer does not have five employees in New York City who work at least eighty hours in a calendar year, you still earn comparable sick leave, but your employer is not required to pay you when you use it.

 If you are a domestic worker who works more than eighty hours during a calendar year for an employer and have worked for an employer for more than one year, you earn paid sick leave even though your employer does not have five employees who work at least eighty hours in calendar year.
 A domestic worker is generally defined as a worker employed in the home for purposes of taking care of a child, serving as a companion for a sick or elderly person, housekeeping, or for any other domestic service purpose.
 Domestic workers in New York State outside of New York City who have worked for an employer for more than a year may be entitled to three days of paid rest, days off from work.
 If you are a domestic worker in New York City who has worked for an employer for more than a year, you are also entitled to these three days of paid rest in addition to two paid sick days.